XFanatic1/Bubbapp/README.md

-Jaascript is included in the html files.
+Javascript is included in the html files.
 I was such newbie when I first started. please be gracious of my freshman project